 Chesapeake Bay watershed

 – In 2015 pet owners in the Chesapeake Bay watershed could apply for funds to purchase dog waste recycling systems that will divert waste and improve water quality.
+Online references have been removed.

 – The Denver Zoo’s unique gasification project was ready to turn 750 tons of animal waste produced annually into energy.
 A neighborhood campaign has put the brakes on the $3.3 million process.